The Thomas Farr Charity

 While the Trustee’s discretion is wide, as a matter of practice the Trustees have historically sought to support Charitable projects and activities in or benefiting the people of Nottinghamshire and the adjacent areas where the original business operated.

-- The charity does not make grants to individuals.
+- The charity does not make grants to individuals or large national charities.

 - The charity will not consider applications in respect of: